Abdullah Yusuf Ali: Triumph and Tragedy

 As Sherif wrote, “A type of Muslim personality emerged in the colonial period that saw its main goal to be the creation of a synthesis that would, in some mystical union, reconcile the rulers and the ruled.
 Yusuf Ali was driven by a deep‑seated psychological urge to build a bridge between East and West.”

-Yusuf Ali’s Passmore lectures delivered in London in 1906 were the first occasion when he spoke about his quest for a harmony between East and West.
+Yusuf Ali’s Passmore lectures in London in 1906 were the first time he spoke about his quest for harmony between East and West.
 He saw himself as one of those ‘University men in India’, referring to the Oxbridge-returned graduates ‘whose minds are still seeking an adjustment between Western ideals and Eastern traditions’.

 The future